andresgomezfrr/enricher/docs/_posts/2017-02-21-listeners.md

 order: 2
 ---

-The Normalizer service use this library to report metrics:
+The Enricher service use this library to report metrics:

 [metrics-library](https://github.com/wizzie-io/metrics-library)